1. (Fragment) English is spoken as a first or second language

 56. (Spelling) Although students in American colleges and universities come from many states and countries, they all study English composition.
 CORRECT

-57. (Spelling) People need food to fill their stomachs, clothes
+57. (Spelling) People need food to fill their stomachs, clothes to cover thier bodies, and shelters to protect themselves.
+INCORRECT

-to cover their bodies, and shelters to protect themselves.
+People need food to fill their stomachs, clothes to cover their bodies, and shelters to protect themselves.

-58. (Spelling) Many students realize that they need more writting
+58. (Spelling) Many students realize that they need more writting practice.
+INCORRECT

 59. (Spelling) Some people believe that the only way to improve their lives is to change the government.
 CORRECT

-60. (Spelling) There are many differents between the schools
+60. (Spelling) There are many differents between the schools in my country and the schools here.
+INCORRECT

-Correct: There are many differences between the schools in
+There are many differences between the schools in my country and the schools here.

 Now mark the personal test record on the next page.
 This will give you information about your grammar strengths and weaknesses in a visual format.
 You will see which areas you need to concentrate on during this course, and you will also see the chapters (sections, lessons) that you should study especially carefully in several books.